Preparing for Year-End Close

 Purchase Orders Across Fiscal Years

 Prime Financials automatically closes purchase orders where all distribution lines are fulfilled and when no match exceptions exist.
-Please email the Financial Service Center at email@example.com if you identify additional POs that you would like to close.
+If you identify a PO that can be closed now, fill out the Finance Inquiry Form on the Service Portal

-Please note that, after July 1, 2021, departments will not be able to execute any changes to POs created in FY21 or earlier via the requisition.
-Those changes may be made by sending an email to firstname.lastname@example.org.
-POs created July 1, 2021 or later may be updated by departmental users by following the processes to Create a PO Change Request or Change a PO Distribution Line.
+Please note that, after July 1, 2022, departments will not be able to execute any changes to POs created in FY22 or earlier via the requisition.
+Those changes may be made by requesting assistance through the Finance Inquiry Form on the Service Portal.
+POs created July 1, 2022 or later may be updated by departmental users by following the processes to Create a PO Change Request or Change a PO Distribution Line.

 Pending Vouchers at Fiscal Year Close

-Vouchers that are in match exception or have pending workflow approvals at fiscal year close will be reversed in June of FY21 and re-posted in July of FY22.
+Vouchers that are in match exception or have pending workflow approvals at fiscal year close will be reversed in June of FY22 and re-posted in July of FY23.
 Note: For PO vouchers this includes the associated encumbrance transactions.

 Manual accruals are not necessary to ensure that appropriate expenses are booked in the proper fiscal year.
 Prime Financials can create receipt accruals at fiscal year close to account for expenses that are associated with purchase orders that are $2,500 or greater in total.
 POs under this amount cannot be accrued.

-To ensure your expenses are booked in FY20, please take the following actions based on the total value of the PO:
+To ensure your expenses are booked in FY22, please take the following actions based on the total value of the PO:

-- POs less than $2,500: The invoice(s) must be received in Procurement Services by June 23, 2021.
-In order to ensure timely receipt, suppliers should be instructed to send invoices, with the appropriate PO number listed, directly to email@example.com for guaranteed FY21 processing.
+- POs less than $2,500: The invoice(s) must be received in Procurement Services by June 22, 2022.
+In order to ensure timely receipt, suppliers should be instructed to send invoices, with the appropriate PO number listed, directly to email@example.com for guaranteed FY22 processing.

 - POs greater than or equal to $2,500: Acknowledge receipt of any goods or services you have received by performing receiving in Prime Financials.
 The receiving process is an acknowledgement that you have physically received the goods or had the services performed as outlined on a purchase order.
 You may receive individual lines or the entire PO, but you should only receive those goods that have physically been received or services rendered.
 The invoice does not need to be received in FY21 in order to accrue for these expenses.